Welcome to our guide on How to Quit Gaming in College. Use the table of contents or continue reading…

-For most other games if you do a Google search for “X account deletion” you can usually find a guide available.
+For many games we have tutorials to delete your game accounts, and for other games if you do a Google search for “X account deletion” you can usually find a guide available.

 This step might have been quite difficult for you, you probably even felt the sunk cost fallacy taking effect.

 Taking care of your consoles

 Most people have at least one console lying around the house.

 Whether it’s shared by the family and used for watching TV/movies, or you have a Wii U for those Nintendo exclusives, deciding what to do with them can be a tough choice.